font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-gke-federation.md

 ## Update KubeDNS

 Lastly, now that the federated cluster is up and ready, we need to update kube-dns in each cluster to specify the federation domain name.
-Unfortunately, this is a manual step that `kubefed` does not do for you yet until hopefully the Kubernetes 1.6 release.
+Unfortunately, this is a manual step that `kubefed` does not do for you yet unless you're using Kubernetes 1.6 release.
 See Kubernetes issue #38400 and PR #39338 for more details.

 To update the kube-dns we will add a config map to the kube-dns namespace in each cluster specifying the federation domain name.